vsch/flexmark-java/flexmark-docx-converter/src/test/resources/docx_converter_ast_spec.md

                         <w:jc w:val="left"/>
                     </w:pPr>
                     <w:r>
-                        <w:t xml:space="preserve">We use our versioning system to control changes to these artifacts</w:t>
+                        <w:t>We use our versioning system to control changes to these artifacts</w:t>
                     </w:r>
                 </w:p>
             </w:tc>